|Program Dates & Deadlines:||Click here to view|

-Trip Leader and Student registration in the system allows the CIP and the University the ability to provide you with the necessary health and safety support, including travel medical insurance information and other pre-departure resourcs.
+Trip leader and student registration in the system allows the CIP and the University the ability to provide our travelers with the necessary health and safety support, including travel medical insurance information and other pre-departure resourcs.
 Additionally, in the unlikely event of an emergency, the CIP will be able to quickly coordinate response and assistance with the relevant departments.

 Click "SJU Login/Register" at the top of the page.
-Note: this will not work if you have not yet started a travel application with the button above.
+Note: this will not work if you have not yet started a travel request with the button above.